jeffoneilldev/invitations-django-project/README.md

-# Django Full Stack Milestone Project
+# "Your Wedding Invitations" Milestone Project
 For my Django Full Stack Milestone Project, I have created a website called “Your Wedding Invitations”.
-This website displays a variety of wedding invitation designs where the user can select the one they like and add their own wedding details to it.
+This website displays a variety of wedding invitation designs where the logged-in user can select the one they like and add their own wedding details to it.
 They can then order and pay for their selected products through the website.
-They can also register and log in to their user account at any time.
+For unregistered users, they can view the 'About us' page for information but will have to register to access further features.

 ## UX
-The main demographic for this kind of website would be women in their late 20s / early 30s.
+The main demographic for this kind of website would be women about to get married.
 I want to appeal to this audience using a modern wedding feel with a pink and purple colour scheme for appearance.
 It will have an intuitive interface and present the information clearly on mobile devices as it does on desktop.

-**A typical user of this app would be looking for the following: **
+A typical user of this app would be looking for the following:

 ### User stories